 - Salesforce: the application platform as a Service + Integration—this gets disruptive.
 Here we have “engagement” technologies like API Management and the Salesforce hpaPaaS application development platform.

 - Salesforce – the hpaPaaS + Integration + CRM core.
 Further packs punch to above as a complete view of the customer is key to customer-centric innovation.

 The point that stands out is that integration and engagement go hand-in-hand.
-Building applications and experiences requires not only tooling to build the experiences themselves, but the maturity in management and access to data.
+Building applications and experiences require not only tooling to build the experiences themselves, but the maturity in management and access to data.
 API Management is at the heart of enabling this innovation.
-Further, App Dev, cross platform app dev, building new experiences is at the heart of innovation.
+Further, App Dev, cross-platform app dev, building new experiences is at the heart of innovation.
 The cousins API economy and the experience economy go hand-in-hand.

-We welcome this shift in the marketplace as an opportunity, as competition and as validation of our own strategy and customer success.
+We welcome this shift in the marketplace as an opportunity, as competition and as a validation of our own strategy and customer success.
 Integration and Engagement.
-There are megaPaaS vendors that want your cloud business, there are integration megavendors that building from an ESB are adding API Management, and now the defacto SaaS CRM and leading aPaaS vendor wants to be your one-stop platform as well.
+There are megaPaaS vendors that want your cloud business, there are integration mega-vendors that building from an ESB are adding API Management, and now the de facto SaaS CRM and leading aPaaS vendor wants to be your one-stop platform as well.